-At UC San Diego, potential DBS candidates receive two comprehensive evaluations: one while on their current medications, and another off their medications.
+At UC San Diego Health, potential DBS candidates receive two comprehensive evaluations: one while on their current medications, and another off their medications.
 This allows us to assess what kind of results can be expected and determine if proceeding with DBS is feasible.
 The team of specialists will also determine what type of DBS procedure is most appropriate.

-At UC San Diego, we perform DBS using a frameless technique.
+We perform DBS using a frameless technique.
 Unlike the conventional stereotactic frame, frameless DBS surgery significantly increases patient comfort.
-Patients have the ability to adjust themselves and look around during the procedure.

 After local anesthesia is administered, listening electrodes (brain activity monitors) are used to register your brain activity.
 The neurosurgeon records your brain’s electrical impulses as you perform tasks such as moving your limbs and reading, made easier by the frameless system.

-A week after the DBS electrodes have been placed, you will come back to have the control module surgically embedded.
+A week after the electrode insertion, the patient returns to have the DBS control module surgically embedded.
 The control module is implanted below the collarbone and wired under the skin to the electrode in the brain.
 This is a same-day outpatient procedure.

 After the DBS Procedure